All Episodes

 Much, much worse.

-The same interview where he said he wouldn't let his son Trayvon Martin play football.
+The same interview where he said he wouldn't let his son, Trayvon Martin, play football.

-Wild, by the way, he was watching a football game, and Patrick Kennedy said, now wait a minute, Mr. President, I don't think you may not know, but uh marijuana today, the pot that's out there today, that it's much worse than alcohol.
+And Patrick Kennedy said, no, wait a minute, Mr. President, I don't think you may not know, but marijuana today, the pot that's out there today, it's much worse than alcohol.

-He's I think the president needs to speak to his NIH director in charge of drug abuse.
+He said, I think the president needs to speak to his NIH director in charge of drug abuse.

 It turns out, by the way, that this guy also has gone public saying that Obama really doesn't know what he's talking about here.